Recreation Management and Policy (RMP)

 RMP 654 - Professional Development and Ethics

 Focuses on preparing students for the internship experience through the identification of career goals and the selection of an approved internship site.
 A portfolio emphasizing process skills in resume construction, interviewing techniques, establishing internship goals and objectives, and self-assessment is developed.
+Securing Certification in Basic First Aid and CPR (infant, child, adult) is a component of this course.
 Majors only.
 Prereq: permission.
 Letter Grade/IA (continuous grading).

 RMP 661 - Recreation and Event Leadership